-The pandemic has not only dented companies' belief in the future.
-It also opened their eyes as to how digitization can be the key to increased adaptability and competitiveness.
-Here, we take a look at four trends that will shape the IT business model of the future.
+The pandemic has not only dented companies' beliefs in the future, but it has also opened their eyes as to how digitization can be the key to increased adaptability and competitiveness.
+Here, we look at four trends that will shape the IT business model of the future.

-Here, we take a look at four trends that, in the future, will be crucial to a company’s ability to maintain a foothold and operate a business which is ready to adapt and be competitive.
+Here, look at four trends that, in the future, will be crucial to a company’s ability to maintain a foothold and operate a business that is ready to adapt and be competitive.

 The agile IT landscape

-Long before the pandemic took hold, many forward-thinking companies had begun to consider placing their IT setup in the cloud as a way to boost their digital transformation.
+Long before the pandemic took hold, many forward-thinking companies had begun to consider placing their IT setup in the cloud to boost their digital transformation.
 What held them back was the sweeping changes that would inevitably accompany a transition of that scale.

 Core business based on data